vippsas/vipps-recurring-api/vipps-recurring-api.md

 information as part of the agreement flow, the merchant can also use Vipps to log the user in without the need for additional consent.

-The user is presented with a consents card that must be accepted before approving the payment in the Vipps app.
-The following screens shows an examples of a consent cards for Android(left) and iOS(right):
+The user is presented with a consent card that must be accepted before approving the agreement in the Vipps app.
+The following screens shows examples of consent cards for Android(left) and iOS(right):

 ![Consent card](images/share-user-info.png)

 **Please note:** This operation has an "all or nothing" approach, so a user must accept the agreement and consent to _all_ values in order to complete the session.
 If a user chooses to reject the terms the agreement will not be activated.
-Unless the whole flow is completed, this will be handled as a failed agreemnet by the Recurring API.
+Unless the whole flow is completed, this will be handled as a failed agreement by the Recurring API.

 ## HTTP responses